Politics of Quebec: Quebec independence movement

-1995 referendum, its aftermath and fall of interest in Quebec Independence 1995–2018

 The Parti Québécois won the 1994 provincial election under the leadership of Jacques Parizeau amid continued anger over the rejection of the Meech Lake Accord.
 The Parizeau government quickly held a referendum on sovereignty in 1995.
 Premier Parizeau favoured a unilateral declaration of independence (UDI) followed by negotiations with the federal government if sovereignty were endorsed in the referendum.
 Lucien Bouchard and Dumont insisted that negotiations with the federal government should come before a declaration of independence.
 They compromised with an agreement to work together followed by a referendum question that would propose resorting to a UDI by the National Assembly only if negotiations to negotiate a new political "partnership" under Lucien Bouchard failed to produce results after one year.

 The sovereigntist campaign remained moribund under Parizeau.
 It was only with a few weeks to go in the campaign that support for sovereignty skyrocketed to above 50%.
 On October 30, 1995, the partnership proposal was rejected by an extremely slim margin of less than one per cent.

 Parizeau resigned and was replaced by Bouchard.
 The sovereigntist option was pushed aside until they could establish "winning conditions".
 Bouchard was suspected by hard-line sovereigntists as having a weak commitment to Quebec independence.
 Bouchard, in turn, was ill at ease with the ardent nationalism of some elements in the Parti Québécois.
 He eventually resigned over alleged instances of anti-Semitism within the hard-line wing of the party and was replaced by Bernard Landry.
 Tensions between the left wing of the party and the relatively fiscal conservative party executive under Bouchard and Landry also led to the formation of the Union des forces progressistes, another social-democratic sovereigntist party that later merged with other left-wing groups to form Québec solidaire.